artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

    1. Download the following program, which computes the dot product of two vectors: [DotProduct](https://drive.google.com/file/d/1FxCZzNDfhHamieTfrMSGTSZLJr-9cMYl/view?usp=sharing).
 Unzip the file and move the obtained folder to the home directory.
    2. Open the project in VSCode and analyze the program in detail.
-   3. Execute the program on the FPGA or on the RVfpga-ViDBo simulator and explain the results obtained.
+   3. Execute the program on the FPGA or on the RVfpga-ViDBo simulator:
+      * Compare the results obtained for the dot product in FP emulation vs FP implementation.
+      * Compare performance of the dot product in FP emulation vs FP implementation.

 ## Exercise 4